szu-tera/AnchorMem/readme.md

 Memory in Large Language Models ⚓🧠
 ===================================

-A hierarchical agentic memory system for LLM agents that anchors fine-grained facts into high-level events.

 ## Introduction 🌟

 Our introduces **AnchorMem**, a novel memory architecture that organizes information into a two-layer hierarchy: Facts and Events.
 By clustering related atomic facts and summarizing them into Event, AnchorMem enables more precise retrieval and better reasoning for agentic tasks.
 Experiments across three closed-source and open-source models with **difference methods (e.g., HippoRAG 2, LightMem)** on the LoCoMo benchmark demonstrate that AnchorMem significantly outperforms baselines.